jokocide/Config/README.md

 If you aren't using BASH or ZSH you can add the directory to your path manually.

-Next, source either your .bashrc or .zshrc depending on your shell.
+Next, source either your .bashrc or .zshrc.

 ```sh
 source ~/.zshrc